rootical/front-end-test-project/README.md

 ![X-Plosion](xplosion.jpg)

 ## Requirements
-1. Generate initial application with yeoman generator, for instance generator-modern-frontend.
+1. Create initial structure.
+Use gulp and node-sass.
+Use mobile-first approach.
 2. Use HTML5 / SASS
 3. Use bower as third parties lib manager
 4. Create page called Home and place the elements on it